-- 1. We draw attention to note 2 to the accompanying consolidated financial statements, which describes that during the year ended 31 December 2023, the Group incurred a net loss of USD 5,535 thousand and, as of that date, the Group had accumulated losses of USD 29,252 thousand resulting in negative equity attributable to shareholders of USD 22,761 thousand, and its total assets with maturities up to 12 months fell short of the Group's liabilities with similar maturity by USD 9,394 thousand.
+- 1. We draw attention to note 2 to the consolidated financial statements, which describe that as of 31 December 2024, the Group had accumulated losses of USD 22,742 thousand resulting in negative equity attributable to shareholders of USD 21,488, and total liabilities with maturity up to 12 months exceeding total assets with the same maturity by USD 2,578 thousand.
 Furthermore, the Group has breached certain regulatory requirements as explained in note 2 to the consolidated financial statements.
-These conditions, together with the potential effect of the matters described in paragraphs 2 and 3 below, indicate that the going concern assumption used in the preparation of the accompanying consolidated financial statements is not appropriate.
-The accompanying consolidated financial statements do not contain any adjustments that may be warranted if the Group was unable to continue as a going concern nor do they adequately describe the basis for the going concern assumption. - 2.
-As disclosed in note 35 to the consolidated financial statements, the Group manages certain investments in a fiduciary capacity.
-The Group was found to be non-compliant with certain regulatory requirements in relation to the admission of certain investors, as well as other fiduciary responsibilities while the management has remedied and settled some of these irregularities, the Group remains exposed to potential claims in relation to these matters for which a provision of USD 7,389 thousands has been recognised in the consolidated financial statements based on management's best estimate of likely settlement amounts.
-Based on the current position of discussions and available evidence, we are unable to assess the amount and timing of the settlement of these potential claims, if any.
-Consequently, we are unable to determine the adjustments that maybe required to be made in the consolidated financial statements in relation to this matter. - 3.
-As disclosed in note 36 to the consolidated financial statements, the Group had issued letters of guarantee to certain investment companies/projects.
-For one such letter of guarantee, the creditor to the investee has initiated legal action against the investee company and have demanded validation of the corporate guarantees provided by various shareholders of the investee company, including the Group, from which material liabilities could arise.
-The Group's share of the potential liability arising from this letter of guarantee is USD 17,391 thousand for which no provision has been recognised in the consolidated financial statements as at 31 December 2023.
-We are unable to determine the adjustments that may be required to be recorded in the consolidated financial statements in relation to this matter. - 4.
-The Group has wakala contract receivables for which expected credit loss ("ECL") was not recognised in period before 30 June 2022.
-The Bank has made full provision for wakala contract receivable as 30 September 2022, however, has not restated the balances for prior period in line with requirements of Financial Accounting Standard (1) "General Presentation and Disclosure in the Financial Statements of Islamic Banks and Financial Institutions" and recorded the entire ECL in the period ended 30 September 2022.
-Accordingly, the opening retained earnings as at 1 January 2022 and the losses for the year 2022 should be decreased by USD 6,670.
+These conditions, together with the potential effect of the matters described in paragraphs 2 and 3 below, indicate that the going concern assumption used in the preparation of the consolidated financial statements is not appropriate.
+The consolidated financial statements do not contain any adjustments that may be warranted if the Group was unable to continue as a going concern nor do they adequately describe the basis for the going concern assumption. - 2.
+The Group manages certain investments in a fiduciary capacity.
+The Group was found to be non-compliant with certain regulatory requirements relating to the admission of certain investors, as well as other fiduciary responsibilities.
+While the management has remedied and settled some of these non compliant positions, the Group remains exposed to potential claims in relation to these matters for which no provision has been recognised in the consolidated financial statements.
+Based on the current position of discussions and available evidence, we are unable to assess the amount and the timing of the settlement of these potential claims, if any.
+Consequently, we were unable to determine the adjustments that may be required to be made in the consolidated financial statements in relation to this matter. - 3.
+As disclosed in note 32 to the consolidated financial statements, the Group had issued corporate letters of guarantee to certain investee companies/projects.
+For one such letter of guarantee, a creditor to the investee has initiated legal action against the investee company and have demanded validation of the corporate guarantees provided by various shareholders of the investee company, including the Group, from which material liabilities could arise.
+The Group's share of the potential liability arising from this letter of guarantee is USD 18,260 thousand for which no provision has been recognised as at 31 December 2024.
+We were unable to determine the adjustments that may be required to be recorded in the consolidated financial statements in relation to this matter.